ivoras/chacha20_simple/readme.txt

-This is a fork of the chacha20 implementation referenced below.
+This is a fork of the chacha20 encryption algorithm implementation referenced below.

 It has been optimized a bit by using native 32-bit ops on little endian systems and XOR-ing 32-bit chunks instead of byte by byte.
 This increases its performance from 27.2 MB/s to 33 MB/s on Raspberry Pi 2.